-This is a guest post from Shiri Sondheimer, Core Contributor to @GeekMomBlog.
+This is a guest post about quiet characters from Shiri Sondheimer, Core Contributor to @GeekMomBlog.
 Author of HERO HANDLERS.
 Employee of the Department of Therapeutic Adventures.
 Comics geek.
 Padawan.
 Stealthy Wookiee.
 Belter.
 Paladin of the big cat robot.
 MsDoctorStrange.
 Non-compliant female.
 Herder of genetic descendants.
 Drinker of much coffee.
 Stepper-uponer of multitudinous Legos.
 Follow her on Twitter @SWSondheimer.

 Our world is loud.
 Constant input from electronics, people, pipes, washing machines, unreasonably talkative cats, neighbors having mid-week parties even though they shouldn’t because they have kids now too and what the hell…